Peremptory challenge: Controversy

 The use of peremptory challenges is controversial as some feel it has been used to undermine the balanced representation on a jury which would occur using random selection.
-While courts are not allowed to strike out entire groups of people from a particular jury, some would argue that peremptory challenges give individual parties this power (Yeazell 624).
-This reach of power has allowed, and still can allow, attorneys to simply strike out groups of people, even if just on a whim (e.g. all football fans may be struck from the jury).
+While courts are not allowed to strike out entire groups of people from a particular jury, some would argue that peremptory challenges give individual parties this power.
+This reach of power has allowed, and still can allow, attorneys to simply strike out groups of people, even if just on a whim (e.g., all football fans may be struck from the jury).
 In the criminal case Batson v.
 Kentucky, 476 U.S. 79 (1986), it was held that the prosecution's actions of striking groups of people based on race violated parties' right to equal protection.
 Justice Thurgood Marshall, while concurring with the opinion, believed that ending racism in jury selection could "be accomplished only by eliminating peremptory challenges entirely."
-Batson's holding was further applied to civil cases in 1991 (Edmonson v.
-Leesville Concrete Co., 500 U.S. 614 (1991)).
+Batson's holding was further applied to civil cases in 1991.
 Despite this, peremptory challenges still remain in use in several jurisdictions around the world, and in some cases lead to extensive and expensive jury research aimed at producing a favorable jury.

 In the American legal system of the past, attorneys' power to exercise peremptory challenges was nearly unlimited; this fueled the controversy over whether this process tampered with the fairness of jury trial.
 In response, the American judicial system has begun to use restrictions.
-These restrictions have been put into place in different regions, some by statutes, some by common law (i.e. case decisions) (Yeazell 624).
+These restrictions have been put into place in different regions, some by statutes, some by common law (i.e. case decisions).

 A further criticism of this kind of jury selection is that it makes it easier to achieve a conviction, which critics argue leads to a higher chance of wrongful convictions.
-In most (if not all) jury systems a super-majority (or unanimity) is required to convict (e.g. in the UK over 83% of jurors are required for a conviction - a 10 to 2 majority can be accepted if a unanimous decision cannot be reached).
-If both sides are able to challenge jurors one would expect the prosecution to try to remove those with a general tendency to wish to acquit.
-Of course one would expect the defense to challenge those they think have a general tendency to convict, but if both sides do their job equally well then the tendency will be to turn what would have been a small majority (one way or the other) into a strong majority in the same direction, potentially causing the proportion to rise over the super-majority threshold required.
+In most (if not all) jury systems, a super-majority (or unanimity) is required to convict (e.g., in the UK a 10 to 2 majority may be accepted by the judge if a unanimous decision cannot be reached).
+If both sides are able to challenge jurors, the prosecution would be expected to try to remove those with a general tendency to wish to acquit and the defense would be expected to challenge those they think have a general tendency to convict.
+If both sides do their job equally well, then the tendency will be to turn what would have been a small majority (one way or the other) into a strong majority in the same direction, potentially causing the proportion to rise over the super-majority threshold required.

-This effect can be (and often is) partially mitigated by giving the defense more peremptory challenges than the prosecution (e.g. when indicted on a felony in the USA the defense gets 10 challenges to the prosecution's 6).
+This effect can be (and often is) partially mitigated by giving the defense more peremptory challenges than the prosecution (e.g., when indicted on a felony in the US the defense gets 10 challenges to the prosecution's 6).